-Allergic reactions should always be taken seriously as they can range in severity and, in the most extreme cases, can be fatal.
+Allergic reactions such as food allergy or anaphylaxis should always be taken seriously as they can range in severity and, in the most extreme cases, can be fatal.
+People who suffer from an allergic reaction due to negligence at a restaurant may be eligible for a food allergy compensation claim.

 According to the Australasian Society of Clinical Immunology and Allergy, one in 20 children and about four in 100 adults are allergic to foods.
 Commonly consumed foods such as milk, eggs, wheat, seafood, soy and nuts can cause severe allergic reactions.